KnownZero/JenkinsPythonSDK/README.md

 [MIT](https://choosealicense.com/licenses/mit/)

-This code is free to use and I will not take ANY responibilty for any damage that you create yourself.
+This code is free to use, and I will not take ANY responsibility for any damage that you create yourself.

 ## Contributors
 KnownZero